ThandaAye/rock-paper-scissors/README.md

 Click on 'Stop' button when you want to stop.<br>
 Result and Score will be shown.<br>

-Have fun playing Rock Paper Scissor game. :)
+Have fun playing Rock Paper Scissors game. :)